uber/baseweb/rfcs/checkbox.md

   check or uncheck the control.
 Default is `false`.
 * `autoFocus: boolean`:
   make the control focused (active).
 Default is `false`
-* `label: string`:
+* `children: React$Node`:
-  String value for label of checkbox.
+  Component or String value for label of checkbox.
 Default is empty string
 * `disabled: boolean`:
   Disable control from being changed
 * `required: boolean`: